noritaka-kagei/buildpacks-sample/README.md

 ## Examples
-### Prerequire
+### Prerequisite
-Confirmed the running this application in the following environment.
+Confirmed the running of this application in the following environment.

 |Software|Version|Note|
 |:--:|:--:|:--|